Carol II of Romania: Early marriages and love affairs

+After the failure of the planned joining of Carol and Olga, the idea of a possible marriage of a Romanian royal to a Russian royal faded until 1917, when Carol began showing interest in the younger sister of Olga, the Grand Duchess Maria Nikolaevna.
+In a visit to Russia in January of that year, he made a formal proposal to Nicholas for Maria's hand, but Nicholas "good-naturedly laughed the proposal aside", and argued that Maria "was nothing more than a schoolgirl".
+Maria was only 17 at the time, and shared her older sister's desire to marry a Russian and remain in Russia.

 In November 1914, Carol joined the Romanian Senate, as the 1866 Constitution guaranteed him a seat there upon reaching maturity.
-Known more for his romantic misadventures than for any leadership skills, Carol (Romanian for "Charles") was first married in the Cathedral Church of Odessa, Ukraine, 31 August 1918 (under the occupation of the Central Powers at that time), to Joanna Marie Valentina Lambrino (1898–1953), known as "Zizi", the daughter of a Romanian general, Constantin Lambrino.
+Known more for his romantic misadventures than for any leadership skills, Carol was first married in the Cathedral Church of Odesa, Ukraine, on August 31, 1918 (under the occupation of the Central Powers at that time), to Joanna Marie Valentina Lambrino (1898–1953), known as "Zizi", the daughter of a Romanian general, Constantin Lambrino.
 The fact that Carol technically had deserted as he left his post at the Army without permission to marry Zizi Lambrino caused immense controversy at the time.
-The marriage was annulled on 29 March 1919 by the Ilfov County Court.
+The marriage was annulled on March 29, 1919, by the Ilfov County Court.
 Carol and Zizi continued to live together after the annulment.
 Their only child, Mircea Gregor Carol Lambrino, was born on 8 January 1920.

-Carol next married Princess Helen of Greece and Denmark, who was known in Romania as Crown Princess Elena, on 10 March 1921 in Athens, Greece.
+Carol next married Princess Helen of Greece and Denmark, who was known in Romania as Crown Princess Elena, on 10 March, 1921, in Athens, Greece.
 They were second cousins, both of them great-grandchildren of Queen Victoria, as well as third cousins in descent from Nicholas I of Russia.
-Helen had known Carol's dissolute behavior and previous marriage, but was undeterred, being in love with Carol.
-The intention behind this arranged marriage was to help organize a dynastic alliance between Greece and Romania.
-Bulgaria had territorial disputes with Greece, Romania, and Yugoslavia and all three of the latter states tended to be close during the interwar period owing to their shared fears of the Bulgarians.
+Helen had known of Carol's dissolute behavior and previous marriage, but her love for him was undeterred.
+The intent behind this arranged marriage was to help organize a dynastic alliance between Greece and Romania.
+Bulgaria had territorial disputes with Greece, Romania, and Yugoslavia, and all three of the latter states tended to be close during the interwar period owing to their shared fears of the Bulgarians.
 Helen and Carol's only child, Michael, was born seven months after their marriage, sparking rumors that Michael was conceived out of wedlock.
 Apparently close at first, Carol and Helen drifted apart.
 Carol's marriage with Princess Helen was an unhappy one, and he frequently engaged in extramarital affairs.
 The elegant wallflower Helen found the bohemian Carol, with his love of heavy drinking and constant partying, rather too wild for her tastes.
-Carol disliked royal and aristocratic women, whom he found too stiff and formal for his tastes, and had an extremely marked preference for commoners, much to the chagrin of his parents.
+For his part, Carol disliked royal and aristocratic women, whom he found too stiff and formal, and had an extremely marked preference for commoners, much to the chagrin of his parents.
 Carol found low-born women to have the qualities that he sought in a woman, such as informality, spontaneity, humor, and passion.